 - Stage 4: Depression

 - Stage 5: Acceptance

-At the time of this publication SAP and Oracle are pretending to the world that they are something they are not.
+At the time of this publication, SAP and Oracle are pretending that they are something they are not.
 And there is certainly plenty of gas (and money) left in the tank in the on-premises model.
-SAP and Oracle have demonstrated that they will ride the on-premises model until its end, which is really not so much an end per se, but a greatly reduced part of the overall market (mainframes are still with us after all), and that will lead to new entities taking their place.
-And those new entities will be cloud.
+SAP and Oracle have demonstrated that they will ride the on-premises model until its end, which is really not so much an end per se.
+However, a greatly reduced part of the overall market (mainframes are still with us after all), leading to new entities taking their place.
+And those new entities will be the cloud.

 AWS and Google Cloud will be two of them.
-In the next chapter, we will cover one of the most popular uses of AWS and Google Cloud, which is to move on-premises databases out to these providers.
+In the next chapter, we will cover one of AWS and Google Cloud’s most popular uses, which is to move on-premises databases out to these providers.

-SAP has an enormous number of basically out of it customers who can’t do any independent research and find Deloitte or Infosys to be “good sources of information.”
+SAP has an enormous number of basically out-of-it customers who can’t do any independent research and find Deloitte or Infosys to be “good sources of information.”
 SAP can milk that account base for many years.
-Most likely SAP is studying IBM very intently.
+Most likely, SAP is studying IBM very intently.
 IBM is a poster child for how to manage a long-term decline.
-The growth is finished, but there is plenty of money still to be extracted from the installed base.
+The growth is finished, but plenty of money is still extracted from the installed base.